 17.4.
-WINTER SEASONAL BEER
+WINTER SEASONAL BEER [BJCP 30C]

 Winter Seasonal Beers are beers that suggest cold weather and the Christmas holiday season, and may include holiday spices, specialty sugars, and other products that are reminiscent of mulling spices or Christmas holiday desserts.
-See the Introduction to Specialty-Type Beer section for additional comments, particularly on evaluating the balance of added ingredients with the base beer
+See the Introduction to Specialty-Type Beer section (AABC note: at the start of Category 18) for additional comments, particularly on evaluating the balance of added ingredients with the base beer.